OperationSpark/high-school-prep/advice-on-creating-usernames-and-passwords.md

 **Passwords**

 Strong passwords are advisable.
 Do not use full words or details of your name, address or birthdate.
-Passwords using these words are too easily cracked.
+Passwords using these types of words are easier to crack.

 The best approach is to create a passphrase.
 A passphrase is a phrase that is meaningful to you, like the first stanza of lyrics from your favorite song.